-The following items must be provided before your paper can be published:
+The following items must be completed before your submission can be published:

 *Because of changes to UK law, credit card information must be transmitted and stored physically, rather than virtually.
 This means the publisher cannot accept photocopied, scanned, or otherwise electronic versions of the Colour Work form.
 Colour Work forms are not processed or collected by the Editorial Office.

 Molecular Ecology is covered by Wiley-Blackwell's Early View service.
 Early View articles are complete full-text articles published online in advance of their publication in a printed issue.
-Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled print issue.
+Articles are therefore available as soon as they have completed the copy-editing and proof correction process, rather than having to wait for the print issue.
 Early View articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 Because they are in final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at: http://www.doi.org/faq.html.

 NIH-funded authors and Molecular Ecology

-From April 2008, the NIH is mandating grant-holders to deposit their published papers in PubMed Central within 12 months of publication.
-Molecular Ecology complies with the NIH mandate in allowing authors to post the accepted version of their article i.e., the version incorporating any amendments made during peer review, 12 months after publication (please see http://www.wiley.com/go/nihmandate).
+From April 2008, the NIH mandates grant-holders to deposit their published papers in PubMed Central within 12 months of publication.
+Molecular Ecology complies with the NIH mandate in allowing authors to post the accepted version of their article, i.e., the version incorporating any amendments made during peer review, 12 months after publication (please see the ‘Accepted version’ section on page 1 of the copyright transfer).
 In doing so authors will be meeting the terms of their grant (http://publicaccess.nih.gov/FAQ.htm#general).
-Please tick the box at the end of the CTA form.

 As an alternative, NIH-funded authors may use the Online Open service (http://authorservices.wiley.com/bauthor/onlineopen.asp).
 This service grants free and immediate availability of the article on publication, and deposition of the final PDF version with PubMed Central.

-Free access to the final PDF offprint of your article will be available via Author Services only.
-Please therefore sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.
+Free access to the final PDF offprint will be available via Author Services only.
+Please sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits this service offers.

 Referrals to the Open Access Journal Ecology and Evolution

-Molecular Ecology works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of quality research that we are unable to accept for publication.
-Authors will be offered the option of having the paper, along with any related reviews, automatically transferred for consideration by the Editor of Ecology and Evolution.
+Molecular Ecology works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of quality research that we are unable to accept.
+Authors of declined manuscripts will be offered the option of having the paper, along with any related reviews, automatically transferred for consideration by the Editor of Ecology and Evolution.
 Authors will not need to reformat or rewrite their manuscript at this stage, and publication decisions will be made a short time after the transfer takes place.
 Once the referral is made, the manuscript will be held in a secure Wiley FTP site that is not accessed until authors request to transfer their manuscript.
-The Editor of Ecology and Evolution will accept submissions that report well-conducted research that reaches the standard acceptable for publication.
+The Editor of Ecology and Evolution will accept submissions reporting well-conducted research that reaches the standard acceptable for publication.
 Accepted papers can be published rapidly, typically within 15 days of acceptance.
 Ecology and Evolution is a Wiley Open Access journal and article publication fees apply.
-For more information please go to www.ecolevol.org/info or contact the Editorial Office at email@example.com at any time with any questions.
+For more information please click here or contact the Editorial Office at email@example.com at any time with any questions.